wabbajack-tools/mod-lists/noise/readme.md

 Then proceed to use any tools that are necessary, converting the form id by resaving plugins in the Creation Kit, or optimizing meshes and textures with [CAO](https://www.nexusmods.com/skyrimspecialedition/mods/23316).
 (These are necessary for converting oldrim mods to work with SE)

 Rebuild the bashed and smashed patches.
 Refer to [Lexy’s Guide](https://wiki.nexusmods.com/index.php/User:Darkladylexy/Finish_Page).
+Don’t copy her bash tags as we have already set up custom ones.
+Also don’t copy her settings tweaks as ours are automatically set.

+Rebuild Smash Patch.
+Just set everything to Smash.All

 ## F.A.Q.